-The following report from our partners in Samara highlights the recent advancement of the Word of God through Bakhid N.’s influence and ministry in Kazakhstan.
-Bakhid is a graduate of Samara Center for Biblical Training (an extension of The Master’s Academy International), and he has been supported by HeartCry since 2012.
-We rejoice to see how the Lord is answering our specific prayers, namely, that He is opening doors for the Word and the Gospel to spread throughout Kazakhstan!
+The following is a report from our partners in Samara highlighting the recent advances of the Word of God through Bakhid N.’s influence and ministry in Kazakhstan.
+Bakhid is a graduate of Samara Center for Biblical Training, and he has been supported by HeartCry since 2012.
+We rejoice to see how the Lord is answering our specific prayers.
+Namely, that He would open up more doors for the Word and the Gospel to spread throughout Kazakhstan!

-Bakhid Takes Biblical Teaching into the Kazakh Language
+Bakhid N. Takes Teaching into Kazakh Language – by Brad Klassen

 An exciting example of this is the ministry of Bakhid N. in Kazakhstan.
 Bakhid, a Kazakh national, was raised according to nominal Muslim customs and grew up speaking the Kazakh language.
 But because of the heavy Russian influence in his home city, he quickly became much more fluent in Russian.
 Though intelligent and promising according to worldly standards, his unsaved condition soon led him into crime, and in turn, to prison.
 Yet it was there where he heard the Gospel and was saved.

-After being released, Bakhid soon joined a local Evangelical church, where his zeal for the Scriptures and the church grew quickly.
+After being released, Bakhid soon joined a local evangelical church where his zeal for the Scriptures and the church grew quickly.
 At the recommendation of his pastor, he completed SCBT’s Level 1 training in expository preaching in 2008, and in 2010 he was ordained to pastoral ministry to serve alongside his church’s senior pastor.
-It was at that time that Bakhid felt compelled to return to his Kazakh language roots.
-With very few Evangelical believers among the Kazakh people (who are traditionally Muslim), and with very few biblical resources written in Kazakh, Bakhid began improving his language skills in order to achieve enough fluency to preach and write in the language.
+It was at that time when Bakhid felt compelled to return to his Kazakh language roots.
+With very few evangelical believers among the Kazakh people (who are traditionally Muslim), and with very few biblical resources written in Kazakh, Bakhid began improving his language skills in order to achieve enough fluency to preach and write in the language.

 A unique opportunity came earlier this year.
-A small Evangelical magazine published for Kazakh believers in the country (the print run for the magazine is 3,000) invited Bakhid to contribute an article to the 2014 spring edition.
-Bakhid was overjoyed and wrote an exposition of Galatians 3 entitled, “From Curse to Blessing,” in which he boldly presented the truths of salvation by faith alone in Christ alone.
+A small evangelical magazine published for Kazakh believers in the country (the print run for the magazine is 3000) invited Bakhid to contribute an article to the 2014 spring edition.
+Bakhid was overjoyed and wrote an exposition of Galatians 3 entitled, “From Curse to Blessing,” where he boldly presented the truths of salvation by faith alone in Christ alone.

-We can only marvel at God’s grace in Bakhid’s life and how God has used SCBT in his life to strengthen believers and spread sound doctrine among a very needy people/language group in central Asia.
+We can only marvel at God’s grace in Bakhid’s life and how God has used him to strengthen believers and spread sound doctrine among a very, very needy people/language group in central Asia.